Long Term Disability Applications

 - An application for long term disability benefits filed with a date of disability that is within the first 12 months of the policy’s effective date.
 Many group long term disability insurance policies have “pre-existing condition limitations.”
 The specific terms of each policy can differ, but most explain that if the disabled person goes out of work within the first twelve months after the disability insurance policy’s effective date, the insurance company will investigate if the disabling medical condition was in existence or being treated prior to the effective date of the policy – usually within the three months prior to the policy’s effective date.
 If this sounds confusing, that is because it can be if this is your first time filing a disability claim, which is the case for most people.
 The best advice we can offer you is to obtain copies of your disability insurance policies and consult an experienced long term disability attorney if you were or will be forced to stop working within 12 months of the start of your disability insurance coverages. \

 - An application for long term disability benefits based on both physical and mental health impairments.
 It is extremely common for disabled individuals to suffer from both physical and mental health impairments – and understandly so.
 A disabled worker’s health, career, financial well-being, and familial/social relationships hang in the balance once that person is unable to continue working, which can have a ripple effect across a person’s physical and mental health.
-Filing claims where both physical and mental impairments exist can be more complicated depending on the specific terms of the long term disability insurance coverage due to limitations that can apply to both specific physical conditions and broad categories of mental health impairments.
+Filing claims where both physical and mental impairments exist can be more complicated depending on the specific terms of the long term disability insurance coverage due to limitations that can apply to both specific physical conditions, like MPS (Myofascial Pain Syndrome) and broad categories of mental health impairments.

 - A long term disability application process complicated by a situation in which your treating provider explains that he or she does not, as a general policy, complete disability paperwork.
 One fundamental aspect of a claim for disability insurance benefits is providing a medical opinion from your treating medical provider that specifies your restrictions (things you should not do) and limitations (things you cannot do) as a result of your medical impairments.
 Not all doctors are willing to complete these functional capacity forms, which often have titles such as Attending Physician Statement, Physical Ability Assessment, Behavioral Health Capacity Questionnaire, etc… This can leave the disabled worker in a tremendously difficult situation, especially where the insurance company has a large inventory of physicians who will never examine you, limit his or her review to your paper records, and gladly provide an opinion about what you can and cannot do in return for payment from the disability claim administrator or insurance company.